By Lottie Dalziel

 These bags weigh in at just 10g so surely they won't weigh down your bag.
 Grab a couple of Onya produce bags (they come in packs of 5 or 8) as they come in handy for just about anything!
 I still try to shop at bulk food stores when I am travelling so I filled one with nuts.
 It's also a great way to keep all your socks in one place in your bag and means if you are doing a load of washing you're guaranteed to not lose a thing!
 You can easily wash them with your clothes or soak them in a bit of dishwashing liquid and water for a quick refresh.

-Bamboo or stainless steel?
-It depends on what is your favourite.
-Throw it in with your cutlery set and you'd be surprised how many times you use it.
+Throw a straw or two in with your cutlery set and you'd be surprised how many times you use it.
 Straws are as compulsory as cocktails on holiday, so take yours wherever you go and save a turtle.